lyzhang02/myConfig/README.md

 15. [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator).
 Seamless navigation between tmux panes and vim splits.
 16. [LeaderF](https://github.com/Yggdroot/LeaderF).
 An asynchronous fuzzy finder which is used to quickly locate files, buffers, mrus, tags, etc.

-If you are using golang and want the plugin [vim-go](https://github.com/fatih/vim-go) to works well, also run the [golang.sh](https://github.com/lyzhang02/myConfig/tree/master/vim_config/golang.sh) before execute command `:GoInstallBinaries` in vim to install the go packages which can't be downloaded because of te GFW.
+If you are using golang and want the plugin [vim-go](https://github.com/fatih/vim-go) to works well, also run the [golang_x.sh](https://github.com/lyzhang02/myConfig/tree/master/shell_config/golang_x.sh) before execute command `:GoInstallBinaries` in vim to install extra go packages which can't be downloaded because of te GFW.

 The details about the vim plugins included and configuration are list in the [vimrc](https://github.com/lyzhang02/myConfig/tree/master/vim_config/vimrc).